 The small (203-gram) meteorite Brachina was found in South Australia in 1974.
 The two pieces together would have been about the size of a large plum: not terribly imposing.
 Olivine-rich, it was identified as a chassignite, one of a vanishingly-rare class of what would soon be recognized as dunites (olivine-dominant, metal-poor, ultramafic igneous rocks) from Mars.
 Nehru et al. (1983) examined Brachina, a a fine-grained igneous rock, composed of unshocked grains 0.1-0.3 or at most up to 0.9 mm in size.
 They estimated that the Brachina material they examined contained an estimated 79.1% Fa30 olivine, 1.6% orthopyroxene, 5.4% clinopyroxene, 9.7% plagioclase feldspar, 0.5% chlorapatite, 0.5% chromite, 2.9% troilite, 0.3% pentlandite, and a trace of taenite.
 The detailed chemistry suggested a new class of meteorite, a classification accepted in due course (Wlotzka, 1992).
 Only one prior find, Eagles Nest (1960), was subsequently recognized as a brachinite.
 From 1960 to 1999 just ten small examples were identifed: six from Australia and four from Antarctica, all smaller than 400 grams.
 The rarity of brachinites and similar olivine-rich achondrites explains why the MINLIB bibliographic database currently has just 44 records flagged for brachinites, 1983-2016, in 87,437 records, 31 January 2017.
 Being such a small and (relatively) recently-recognized group, brachinites receive short summaries in some of the most useful general references on meteorites (e.g., McSween, 1999; Hutchison, 2004; Lauretta and Killgore, 2004; Krot et al., 2005; Grady et al., 2014) and surveys of achondrites (Mittlefehldt et al., 1998; Mittlefehldt, 2005).
 The physical properties of achondrites, including some brachinites, have been compiled by, e.g., Rochette et al. (2009) and Macke et al. (2011).

 Figure 2.
 Inverted-tone false-colour image of the 19x15 mm slice of NWA 6292 in the covered thin section.
 This gives an impression of the texture, with predominant finely granular olivine (black) and interstitial minor and accessory minerals.
 Hyde et al. (2014) examined brachinite NWA 4872, and determined that, in addition to the primary mineralogy, weathering products include marcasite, hematite, magnetite and Fe phosphate.
 The thin section of NWA 6292 is dominated by (visual estimate) circa 87 vol.% olivine, as generally unstrained, equant grains 0.1-1.2 mm in size.
-The section also displays 1% equant, opaque (?) chromite, 2% pyroxenes, and 10% secondary Fe oxyhydroxides, ascribed to terrestrial weathering along silicate grain boundaries.
+The section also displays 1% equant, opaque (?) chromite, 2% pyroxenes, and 10% secondary Fe oxyhydroxides, ascribed to terrestrial weathering along silicate grain boundaries and fractures.

 Research on Brachinites and similar Achondrites